2015 Coke Zero 400: Background

 Daytona International Speedway is a race track in Daytona Beach, Florida, United States.
 Since opening in 1959, it has been the home of the Daytona 500, the most prestigious race in NASCAR.
 In addition to NASCAR, the track also hosts races of ARCA, AMA Superbike, USCC, SCCA, and Motocross.
 It features multiple layouts including the primary 2.5 mi high speed tri-oval, a 3.56 mi sports car course, a 2.95 mi motorcycle course, and a 0.25 mi karting and motorcycle flat-track.
 The track's 180 acre infield includes the 29 acre Lake Lloyd, which has hosted powerboat racing.
 The speedway is owned and operated by International Speedway Corporation.

 The track was built in 1959 by NASCAR founder William "Bill" France, Sr. to host racing held at the former Daytona Beach Road Course.
 His banked design permitted higher speeds and gave fans a better view of the cars.
 Lights were installed around the track in 1998 and today, it is the third-largest single lit outdoor sports facility.
 The speedway has been renovated three times, with the infield renovated in 2004 and the track repaved twice — in 1978 and in 2010.

 On January 22, 2013, the track unveiled artist depictions of a renovated speedway.
 On July 5 of that year, ground was broken for a project that would remove the backstretch seating and completely redevelop the frontstretch seating.
-The renovation to the speedway is being worked on by Rossetti Architects.
-The project, named "Daytona Rising", was completed in January 2016, and it costed US $400 million, placing emphasis on improving fan experience with five expanded and redesigned fan entrances (called "injectors") as well as wider and more comfortable seating with more restrooms and concession stands.
-After the renovations, the track's grandstands include 101,000 permanent seats with the ability to increase permanent seating to 125,000.
+The renovation to the speedway was done by Rossetti Architects.
+The project, named "Daytona Rising", was completed in January 2016, at a cost of US $400 million, placing emphasis on improving fan experience with five expanded and redesigned fan entrances (called "injectors") as well as wider and more comfortable seating with more restrooms and concession stands.
+After the renovations, the track's grandstands included 101,000 permanent seats with the ability to increase permanent seating to 125,000.
 The project was completed before the start of Speedweeks 2016.

 Kevin Harvick entered Daytona with a 53-point lead over Martin Truex Jr. Joey Logano entered 57 back, Jimmie Johnson entered 70 back, and Dale Earnhardt Jr. entered 71 back.